+Cleaning and Disinfecting Research Equipment

+I. Purpose: This document outlines the procedures and responsibilities to assure proper sanitation of equipment used in animal studies that cannot be processed through a mechanical cage wash.

+II.
 Background: This guidance document outlines general methods to clean and disinfect research equipment.
 Inappropriately cleaned and disinfected laboratory equipment can contaminate animals or harbor various infectious agents that may negatively impact animal health and research findings.
-Many animals diseases are sub-clinical, with the animals demonstrating no outward signs of illness.
-Animal disease may be caused by viral, bacterial, or parasitic agents.
+Many animal diseases are sub-clinical, with the animals demonstrating no outward signs of illness.
+Animal disease may be caused by viral, bacterial, fungal, or parasitic agents.
 The sole evidence a disease may occur after the quarterly health monitoring or when unexpected research results occur, in either case, an infectious agent could have been affecting an animal or group of animals for several months.
 This guidance document is designed to minimize the introduction and spread of infectious agents to research animals.
 Generally, this guidance applies to those items that cannot undergo cage wash and/or autoclaving.

 Animals may be exposed to infectious agents when they are handled outside the cage change station or biosafety cabinet (BSC) or when a cage change station or BSC is not disinfected before and after every use.
 Research equipment such as scales, X-ray irradiator (unit elements and ‘pie plate’), restraint devices, euthanasia/anesthesia induction chambers, gloved hands, etc. which might be used on multiple cages of animals can cross contaminate a large number of cages.
 It is important to clean and disinfect equipment entering the vivarium beforehand.
 Additionally, use heightened precautions between animal cages to minimize the likelihood of spreading disease from an infected cage to subsequent cages.